Large-Small Model Collaboration for Enhancing Edge-Deployed Small Models: Methodology

-While the collaborative inference aims to leverage the complementary strengths of both models, the general LLM $\pi_l$ often lacks domain-specific knowledge, which can lead to errors or reasoning instability.
-To address this, we incorporate private SLM inference as an alternative to generate the next step, relying solely on the fine-tuned SLM for independent reasoning.
+Although collaborative inference is intended to exploit both models' complementary strengths, cloud-based LLM $\pi_l$ often lacks domain-specific knowledge, which may cause errors or unstable reasoning.
+We therefore introduce edge-side private-SLM inference as an alternative mode for generating the next step, relying solely on the fine-tuned private SLM.

-In this mode, the private SLM $\pi_s^+$, fine-tuned on the user's private dataset $D_p$, generates reasoning steps without involving the general LLM.
-While limited by its smaller model size, this approach avoids errors introduced by the general LLM and ensures stability in the reasoning process when collaborative inference proves unreliable, enriching the overall search process.
-The next reasoning step in this mode are generated according to the following distribution:
+In this mode, edge-side private SLM $\pi_s^+$, fine-tuned on the user's private domain dataset $D_p$, generates reasoning steps without involving the cloud-based LLM.
+Although constrained by its smaller scale, this mode avoids errors introduced by the cloud model and stabilizes reasoning when collaborative inference is unreliable, thereby enriching the overall search process.
+The next reasoning step is generated according to